Saint Paul Parks and Recreation Rules and Regulations were last updated and approved by the Saint Paul Parks and Recreation Commission in 2021.

 a.
 The following conduct is not allowed on park property: fighting, offensive, abusive or obscene language, gestures or behavior; disturbing, harassing, or interfering with any park employee, another visitor, or their property; causing damage or harm to any park property or wildlife, blatant violation of posted park signage, intentionally disrupting the orderly operation of the park; and/or disregarding the rights or safety of others.

 b.
 No person shall interfere with the orderly conduct of games or other recreational activity in a park or park facility.

 c.
-The high volume use of loudspeakers, car stereos, boom boxes, compact disc players or other loud or amplified sound systems is not allowed in and around parks, buildings or ball fields without appropriate permit or written permission from the Director.
+The high volume use of loudspeakers, car stereos, boom boxes, or other loud or amplified sound systems is not allowed in and around parks, buildings or ball fields without appropriate permit or written permission from the Director.
 All laws related to vehicle noise must be followed in and round all parks, buildings or ball fields.

 CH.
 3 / Section 2: Conduct in Park Facilities